 The first thing that struck me about GrooveWasher’s starter kit was the presentation and attention to detail.
 In the UK at least, I am yet to see a manual cleaning solution packaged to this standard.

-As pictured below, the starter kit features the following items:
+As pictured above, the starter kit features the following items:

-– A stylish red-handled cleaning pad (clearly based on the popular walnut Discwasher cleaning pad).
+- A beautiful milled American Walnut handle.
+GrooveWasher claims these are hand sanded and rubbed by their own wood artisans.
 The pad itself is an all-purpose microfiber cleaning pad attached by velcro to allow for easy replacement or cleaning.

 - One 2 oz bottle of G2 Fluid with mist spray applicator.